CTAS Stock Risk & Deep Value Analysis

 Competitive Advantages

-- •Strong brand recognition and customer loyalty (switching costs for recurring services).
+- •Strong brand recognition and reputation for service quality.

 Market Intelligence